Pasco eSchool

 Pasco eSchool is a public K–12 online school in Pasco County, Florida, United States.
-Founded in 2009 as a part of Pasco County Schools, the school is a district franchise of Florida Virtual School.
-Pasco eSchool has provided classroom space at Angeline Academy of Innovation, which it occasionally uses.
-The school was later used during the COVID–19 pandemic in 2020 and 2021.
-The school saw an increase in enrollment during that time.
+Founded in 2009 as part of Pasco County Schools, the school operates as a district franchise of Florida Virtual School.
+The school maintains office space at Angeline Academy of Innovation, which it uses for administrative and occasional in-person activities.

+Soon after it was founded, in 2011, Pasco eSchool expanded to a K–12 program, expanding to one of the largest virtual schools in the country.
+Enrollment significantly increased during the COVID–19 pandemic in 2020 and 2021, with over 2,800 students additional students attending the school.

 Pasco eSchool has full-time and part-time enrollment options for students.
-The school has over 100 staff members.
-As of 2025, Pasco eSchool has a total of 1,480 students in the school's full-time K–12 program.

-The school is funded by the Pasco County School District and Florida state levels.
-It also has Advanced Placement courses, in addition to dual enrollment, which the school gets from cooperation with nearby colleges.
-Pasco eSchool created the first virtual American Sign Language course in the United States.
+The school has about 150 staff members and over 100 teachers.
+As of 2026, Pasco eSchool has a total of 1,480 students in the school's full-time K–12 program.
+The school is funded by the Pasco County School District and the State of Florida.
+Pasco eSchool offers Advanced Placement (AP) courses and dual enrollment by cooperating with local colleges around the county.

-Pasco eSchool is an SACS-CASI and Advanced ED accredited school.
-It has a 180 day long school year.
+Pasco eSchool is accredited by the SACS-CASI and Advanced ED organizations.
+It operates on a 180-day school year.

 History

 Creation

-Pasco eSchool was created by the Pasco County Schools in July 7, 2009, as a virtual alternative school franchise of Florida Virtual School, for the 2009-10 school year.
-The first student class that graduated was in 2010.
-Former principal JoAnne Glenn was the founder of the school.
-More than 1,000 students attended the school when it first opened.
+Pasco eSchool was created by the Pasco County Schools on July 7, 2009, as a virtual alternative school franchise of Florida Virtual School.
+It was founded for the 2009–2010 school year, with the first student graduating class in 2010.
+The school was founded by former principal JoAnne Glenn.
+More than 1,000 students attended the school in its first year.
+Pasco eSchool first operated at portable classrooms in Mitchell Highschool, in Trinity, Florida and then later moved to offices at the district headquarters in Land O’Lakes.

+Expansion

+Pasco eSchool's passing rate in 2011 was the second highest in the state of Florida, with Pasco eSchool students the top performers in the county on the state’s algebra exit exam.
+In 2012, Pasco eSchool added a K–5 program instead of using contracted third-party systems because of low control over the systems to monitor the elementary students' progress.
+Pasco eSchool first hired two elementary teachers, expanding the school's staff, and creating its own elementary curriculum.

+By 2014, Pasco eSchool had become one of Florida's largest online schools, with some teachers having over 500 students during the school year.

 COVID–19 pandemic

-Virtual schools, including Pasco eSchool, were one of the schools used instead of brick and mortar schools during the COVID-19 pandemic in the United States.
+Pasco eSchool, like other virtual schools, was one of the alternate schools for students instead of brick-and-mortar schools during the COVID-19 pandemic in the United States.
 The school was one of three school options (including mySchool Online, and brick and mortar) that the school district provided for students during the time period.
 In 2021, it was one of two options without mySchool Online.

-The student enrollment increased by 2,807 students in 2020, and in 2021, about 3% of all children in the district were enrolled as students in Pasco eSchool.
+Student enrollment increased by 2,807 students in 2020, and by 2021, about 3% of all children in the school district were enrolled in Pasco eSchool.